Henry Kissinger and the Vietnam War: November 1972 meeting with Tho

+Christmas bombings

-As expected, Tho refused to consider any of the 69 amendments and on 13 December 1972 left Paris for Hanoi after he accused the Americans of negotiating in bad faith.
-Kissinger by this stage was worked up into a state of fury after Tho walked out of the Paris talks and told Nixon: "They're just a bunch of shits.
-Tawdry, filthy shits.
-They make the Russians look good, compared to the way the Russians make the Chinese look good when it comes to negotiating in a responsible and decent way".
-The National Security Adviser now advised Nixon to bomb North Vietnam to make them "talk seriously".
-On 14 December 1972, Nixon sent an ultimatum demanding that Tho return to Paris to "negotiate seriously" within the 72 hours or else he would bomb North Vietnam without limit.
+On 14 December 1972, Nixon sent an ultimatum demanding that Tho return to Paris to "negotiate seriously" within 72 hours or else he would bomb North Vietnam without limit.
 Knowing that Nixon was considering sacking him, Kissinger approved of his decision to resume bombing North Vietnam.
-Kissinger told the media that while the peace agreement was "99 percent completed" but "we will not be blackmailed into an agreement.
+Kissinger told the media that while the peace agreement was "99 percent completed…we will not be blackmailed into an agreement.
 We will not be stampeded into an agreement and, if I may say so, we will not be charmed into an agreement until its conditions are right".
 At the same time, Nixon ordered Admiral Thomas Hinman Moorer, the Chairman of the Joint Chiefs of Staff: "I don't want any more of this crap about the fact that we couldn't hit this target or that one.
 This is your chance to use military power to win this war, and if you don't, I'll hold you responsible".
 Following the rejection of Nixon's ultimatum, on 18 December, Operation Linebacker II was launched, the so-called Christmas Bombings that lasted until 29 December 1972.
-During these 11 days of bombing that were the heaviest bombing of the entire war, B-52 bombers flew 3, 000 sorties and dropped 40, 000 tons of bombs on Hanoi and Haiphong.
-About 1, 261 people were killed in Hanoi and another 305 in Haiphong as the North Vietnamese authorities had pulled out most people from the two cities beforehand to escape the expected bombings.
+During these 11 days of bombing that were the heaviest bombing of the entire war, B-52 bombers flew 3,000 sorties and dropped 40,000 tons of bombs on Hanoi and Haiphong.
+About 1,261 people were killed in Hanoi and another 305 in Haiphong, as the North Vietnamese authorities had pulled out most people from the two cities beforehand to escape the expected bombings.